Posted on Leave a comment

 Tips for Successful Employee Drug Testing

-When starting an employee drug testing program you need to begin with a consistent operating procedure that is detailed in a manual.
-Outline whether drug testing will be completed on a random basis or whether the company will only drug test employees after accidents and when they’re suspected of being intoxicated on the job.
+When starting an employee drug testing program, begin with a consistent operating procedure that is detailed in a manual.
+Decide if drug testing will be completed randomly, or whether the company will only drug test employees after accidents and when they’re suspected of being intoxicated on the job.

-During the hiring process management or human resources should have every new employee sign a Drug Testing Compliance form that clearly outlines the rights and responsibilities of every employee as it pertains to the company drug testing policy.
+During the hiring process management or human resources should have every new employee sign a drug testing compliance form that outlines the rights and responsibilities of every employee as it pertains to the company drug testing policy.
 This will help in the unlikely event a terminated employee engages in legal action.

-Most facilities that do frequent point of care drug screening will have a bathroom that is specifically designed for observing drug screens.
-Toilet water will be dyed blue, doors will be removed from stalls, sink access will be restricted, and a mirror will be placed for an observer to confirm that the sample did indeed come from the patient and not a small bottle concealed in their underwear.
+Most facilities that do frequent point of care drug screening will have a bathroom that is designed for observing drug screens.
+Technicians dye the water in the toilet, remove doors, and restrict sink access.
+Place a mirror for an observer to confirm that the sample did indeed come from the patient and not a small bottle concealed in their underwear.

 Always Send Positive Drug Screen Samples to a Lab

-Point of care drug screening is meant to lower the cost of a company drug testing program, but was never intended to replace confirmation from a licensed laboratory.
+Point of care drug screening lowers the cost of a company drug testing program, but isn’t intended to replace confirmation from a licensed laboratory.

-A positive drug screen in your office just means that subject has likely used drugs in the past few days and their sample should be sent to a lab for confirmation.
-Besides the fact that a point of care test only indicates quantities of a metabolite above or below a designated cutoff, the possibilities of a false positive or faulty test means that you run the liability of making a bad decision based on evidence that doesn’t meet a burden of proof.
+A positive drug screen in your office just means that subject has likely used drugs in the past few days.
+You should send their sample to a lab for confirmation.
+The possibilities of a false positive or faulty test increases the liability of making a bad decision based on evidence that doesn’t meet a burden of proof.

 Maintain a Secure Chain of Custody

-From the time you collect the sample from an employee you are responsible for making sure that the sample is not adulterated or otherwise tampered with until a laboratory can confirm the results.
+From the time you collect the sample from an employee you make sure that the sample is not adulterated, contaminted, or otherwise tampered with until a laboratory can confirm the results.

 Take the employee to a designated waiting area where you can set the collection cup and wait for the test strips to indicate whether a sample is positive or negative.
 It is important to have the employee wait with you so they can confirm that you have not tampered with their sample.

 If the sample comes back positive you will need to seal it, package it and fill out paperwork to send it to a lab.
-Until the sample is properly packaged you should not let it out of your sight, and do not leave the package unattended until you pass custody on to the shipping agency.
+Until someone packages the sample you should not let it out of your sight, and do not leave the package unattended until you pass custody on to the shipping agency.

 It’s very unlikely that an employee that had a legitimate positive drug screen will pursue legal action, but you should treat every case as if you plan on being deposed in court.
-An employee that is the victim of a false positive will appreciate your diligence in maintaining strict control of their specimen so their innocence can be proven by the lab.
+An employee that is the victim of a false positive will appreciate your diligence in maintaining strict control of their specimen so the lab can prove their innocence.

 Store Unused Drug Tests in a Cool Controlled Environment